exasol/row-level-security/doc/design.md

 Needs: impl, utest, itest

-## `Query Rewriter` Replaces Tables
+## `QueryRewriter` Replaces Tables
 `dsn~query-rewriter-replaces-tables~1`

-If a table is protected with row level security, the `Query Rewriter` replaces this table with sub-select that only yields columns the user is allowed to read.
+If a table is protected with row level security, the `QueryRewriter` replaces this table with sub-select that only yields columns the user is allowed to read.

 Covers: